dapplets/dapplet-docs/docs/ex13-shared-state.md

   });
   ```

   We want to create different states for every tweet.
-So the keys will be tweets' IDs.
+So the keys will be the tweets' IDs.

   ```typescript
   {